radzserg/rsdi/README.md

 }
 ```

-An entry point of your application will include
+The entry point of your application will include

 ```typescript
 const container = configureDI();